SalvatoreRa/artificial-intelligence-articles/articles/tabular_deep_learning.md

 Real-world datasets are a mix of continuous and discrete values, making it hard to design an algorithm that can work with both at the same time.

-Despite this format seems to limit, you can use these data for many different tasks, such as:
+Despite this format seeming to limit, you can use these data for many different tasks, such as:

+* **[Classification](https://www.sciencedirect.com/topics/computer-science/classification-task)**, where you want to predict a categorical value (e.g., whether a patient with a condition survives or not).
+* **[Regression](https://www.sciencedirect.com/topics/computer-science/regression-task)**, where the target is a continuous value (such as the price of an apartment).
+* **[Clustering](https://www.sciencedirect.com/topics/computer-science/clustering-task)**, exploiting patterns in the data we want to cluster examples (divide data points into a series of homogeneous groups)

+### Challenges with tabular data